For those with limited time, the full text below may be a bit too TL;DR…

 I will not base a review on any webstream link, because I want to be able to listen to the music at various moments, mostly ‘offline’, and often on the road, where I don’t have unlimited data access.

-This also means I will not check out Soundcloud links!
+This means I will not check out Soundcloud or YouTube links!

 The music must of course be available to the public, either in a physical edition or as a digital download.
 Please state the main location(s) where it can be found or bought.